ExpressionEngine/ExpressionEngine-User-Guide/docs/fieldtypes/grid.md

 #### Show Row Numbers

-Enables the display of row numbers alongside each row in the data grid.
+Enables the display of row count alongside each row in the data grid.

 #### Grid layout